openthread/ot-docs/site/en/guides/border-router/build.md

 ### Compile and install OTBR

+> Note: If you added or modified flags for the `bootstrap` script, you'll need to make the same changes here.

+*   Default usage.
 The setup script enables Border Routing by default.
-To enable Border Routing, specify your platform's Ethernet or Wi-Fi interface.
+To enable Border Routing, specify your platform's Ethernet or Wi-Fi interface:

-> Note: If you added or modified flags for the `bootstrap` script, you'll need to make the same changes here.

-*  Use Ethernet:
+    Use Ethernet:

     ```
     $ INFRA_IF_NAME=eth0 ./script/setup
     ```

-*   Use Wi-Fi:
+    Use Wi-Fi:

     ```
     $ INFRA_IF_NAME=wlan0 ./script/setup